Spanish Sahara: Occupation and annexation

-On June 27 1900 France and Spain signed the Treaty of Paris, which defined the border between the Spanish Sahara and French Mauritania.
+On 27 June 1900 France and Spain signed the Treaty of Paris, which defined the border between the Spanish Sahara and French Mauritania.
 These borders were clarified by a convention in 1904, where Spain lost vast claims in Southern Morocco.
 The 1904 convention also recognized Spain's right to Santa Cruz de Mar Pequena, arbitrarily located at Ifni and given fixed frontiers.
 Hoping to compensate Spain for this loss of territory, France recognized unconditional Spanish sovereignty in Seigua El Hamra.
 In 1912 Morocco became a French Protectorate after the Treaty of Fez, which meant a final treaty regarding the Spanish possessions was now required.
-A final convention on the 12th of November 1912 demarcated the final borders between the French and Spanish Zones in Morocco.
+A final convention on 12 November 1912 demarcated the final borders between the French and Spanish Zones in Morocco.
 In this convention the Spanish zone was relegated to a small strip of coastline and a portion of the Rif Mountains in the North.
 The Spanish also lost influence in the South, only being given a protectorate over an area sandwiched between the Draa river and parallel 27° 40'.
 This was known as the Spanish Southern Morocco.
 It was separated from the de jure Spanish Ifni by French ruled territory.
 However it further confirmed direct Spanish sovereignty over Seigua El Hamra.